An image of a puddle with brown and yellow leaves

 As well as the initial cost to purchase and have the plant installed, there are other additional costs after installation that should be considered:

 • Emptying – Once the sewage inside your plant is treated, it will need to be discharged.
-When a sewage treatment plant is emptied, there are costs involved including contractor fees and tanker charges.
+When it is emptied, there are costs involved, including contractor fees and tanker charges.

 • Discharge Consent – In order to release sewage from the plant, you must first apply for discharge consent and will incur a fee for doing so.
 At Mawdsleys, we can help with discharge water testing and can also acquire discharge consent for your unit.

 • Repairs – In the event of damage to your plant, fast and professional repair is critical to ensure that you can use the facilities in your property once more.
-At Mawdsleys Pumps, we offer a 24/7 emergency pump breakdown service.
+At Mawdsleys Pumps Services, we offer a 24/7 emergency pump breakdown service.

 Do you want to find out more about the cost of a sewage treatment plant at your premises?
-Whether you have an existing sewage treatment plant that needs upgrading, are currently relying on a septic tank / cesspit, or do not have any sewage treatment method currently installed, we can help.
+Whether you have a plant that needs upgrading, are currently relying on a septic tank/cesspit, or do not have any sewage treatment method currently installed, we can help.

-Mawdsleys takes your bespoke requirements and budgets into account and designs a system that meets all of your waste disposal needs.
+Mawdsleys Pump Services takes your bespoke requirements and budgets into account and designs a system that meets all of your waste disposal needs.

 Once the system is installed, we can manage all the aftercare, giving you the peace of mind when dealing with a single contractor for everything related to your plant.